OpenStackweb/osf-website/src/pages/openinfra-summit/summit-faq.md

 Yes, complimentary tickets for spouses and / or children are available upon request.
 Please contact summit@openinfra.dev for more information.

 **How can I learn more about the accessibility at the OpenInfra Summit?** <br>
 Attendees are able to inquire if accommodations are available and make suggestions for future accommodations at events.
+Please contact summit@openinfra.dev for more information.

 <h4 id="travel">VANCOUVER TRAVEL</h4>